NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 ###### Building Springs

+Essentially we use the indices of the input mesh ie tris to define the springs along the edges of each unique vertex / particle this is a bonus of using tri meshes that we get a diagonal edge to use as an implicit shear spring.
+Indices ofcourse are just other particles so we form particle pairs, however we ideally should check if a spring already exists with the particle pair else we get duplicate and a possibly over constrained and thus unstable system with counteracting spring forces (that theoretically should cancel each other out, but most likely wouldn't).

 We will worry about duplicates / con hash checking in a bit, for now lets just get the spring creation working.
 Using similar approach to VerletClothMesh we loop over per particle tris (its part of), get each other particle at each tri index, check its not self and create spring between particle self and the other particle defined by the tri indices.

 ```c++